Learn About Endometrial Polyps

 What are the causes of Endometrial Polyps?

-The exact cause of endometrial polyps in women is not known.
+The exact cause of endometrial polyps is not known.
 They tend to grow when there is more of the hormone estrogen in the body.

 Most endometrial polyps are not cancerous but they can be cancerous or precancerous.
-The chance of cancer is higher if you are postmenopausal, on tamoxifen, or have heavy or irregular periods.
+The chance of cancer is higher if you are postmenopausal, taking tamoxifen, or have heavy or irregular periods.

 Other factors that may increase the risk for endometrial polyps are: